 Combine the superb facilities and huge choice of activities, including snorkelling, scuba diving, fishing, swimming or simple relaxation, and you have the makings of the honeymoon of a lifetime.

 The Whitsundays enjoys a tropical climate with hot summers, warm winters and a pleasant spring and autumn.
-Summer, from December to February, averages between 25°C and 31°C and winter from 18°C to 26°C.
+Summer, from December to February, sees an average high of 30°C (86°F) and an average low of 24°C (75°F); winter, from June through August, averages a high of 23°C (73°F) and a low of 17°C (63°F).

-Any time, but probably the best time to visit here is during the cooler dry season from June to August, with a daytime average of 27°C. The hot and humid summer between December and February is generally very wet with temperatures rising to 33°C.
+Any time, but probably the best time to visit here is during the cooler dry season from June to August, with a daytime average of 27°C (80°F).
+The hot and humid summer between December and February is generally very wet with temperatures rising to 33°C (91°F).

 Anytime.
-Southern Queensland has a mild subtropical climate with a daytime average temperature of 27°C in summer and 17°C in winter.
+Southern Queensland has a mild subtropical climate with a daytime average temperature of 28°C (82°F) in summer and ranging between 17°C (63°F) and 23°C (73°F) in winter.